 - Talk with your provider

 Why is paying medical bills with a credit card risky?

 How can charging medical debt to your credit card become a potential problem?
 For one thing, when you pay off a large medical bill with a credit card, you could be moving a debt that is interest-free for some period into one that accrues interest right away.

 For example, a $4,000 medical bill on a credit card at 18% interest, with monthly payments of $200 for two years, would cost you around $800 in interest.

 You could also have future emergencies that bump up the balance and max out your card.
-A higher balance raises your credit utilization ratio — a factor often used in calculating your credit score — which can damage your credit health.
+A higher balance raises your credit utilization ratio — a factor often used in calculating your credit scores — which can damage your credit health.

 So before you whip out your credit card, see if you can whittle down (or even eliminate) your medical debt.How to get help paying medical bills

 Put your bills under the microscope